tassoevan/programming-bitcoin/README.md

 This repository serves the education purpose of learning Rust.
-The code here is a reproduction of examples and exercises Jimmy Song's _Programming Bitcoin_, originally written in Python.
+The code here is a reproduction of examples and exercises from Jimmy Song's _Programming Bitcoin_, originally written in Python.

 To run: